Thandres/ObfE/README.md

 directories reside in the your base directory with the ObfE scripts and that each directory with mod files in them to combine contains a Destination.txt

-The files you can combine to are the same ones found in your StreamingAssets/Data directory:
+Destination names are fixed for XML files, so use them as Destination if you set up your own structure:

+Otherwise setupEden.py will set up the names used in the StreamAssets/Data directory:

  - Artifacts.xml
 - Artifacts.lua